mcp-sse

 SSE-based Server and Client for MCP

-This demonstrates a working pattern for SSE-based MCP servers and standalone MCP clients.
+This demonstrates a working pattern for SSE-based MCP servers and standalone MCP clients that use tools from them.
 Based on an original discussion here.

 Usage